anthonymiyoro/SocialFox/README.md

 Python Server that collects and analyses twitter mentions for sentiment.

+A Working Postman collection can be found here: [I'm an inline-style link](https://www.google.com)

-Consumes a POST request in the form of:
+Consumes a POST request in form-data format as demonstrated below in python3:

 ```
 import
 http.client

 conn = http.client.HTTPConnection("amiyoro2,pythonanywhere,com")